ISCHEMIC STROKE / ETIOLOGY

 Content available only for logged-in subscribers (registration will be available soon) |

-- a silent lacunar infarction (SLI) is an accidental finding on imaging methods without a history of stroke symptoms
+- a silent lacunar infarction (SLI) is an incidental finding on imaging, without any prior history of stroke symptoms

-- silent strokes are much more common than previously thought
+- silent strokes are much more common than previously believed

-- SLI increases the risk of a future major stroke, and multiple lesions can become symptomatic (lacunar state)
+- SLIs increase the risk of a future major stroke, and multiple lesions may eventually become symptomatic (lacunar state)

-- multiple lesions can affect various aspects of a person’s mood, personality, and cognitive functioning (lacunar state / Binswanger´s disease)
+- multiple lesions can affect various aspects of a person’s mood, personality, and cognitive functions (lacunar state / Binswanger’s disease)

 Diagnostic evaluation